How to include astronomical data (sun, moon, twilight) in your Weather API requests

-In addition to providing historical weather observations and weather forecast data, the Weather API also provides astronomical information.
-This astronomical information includes sunset, sunrise and moon phase data.
+In addition to providing historical weather observations and weather forecast data, the Weather API also provides a full set of astronomical information.
+This includes sunrise and sunset, the three twilight phases (civil, nautical and astronomical), solar noon, moonrise and moonset, the moon phase, the Moon’s azimuth and elevation in the sky, and the Earth–Moon distance.

 Why is astronomical information useful?